MVES Health Services

 Our Health Office is committed to helping keep your child safe and well at school.
 Our main goal is to provide basic first aid and/or medical assistance to students in need and to help determine whether they will return to class or to go home during their visit to the Health Office.

 Please verify that you have updated your current phone numbers and contact information, and include alternative contacts (grandparent, neighbor/friend, sibling over the age of 18, etc) who are available to pick your child up from school if they become ill.
-Students with a valid driver's license may be allowed to drive themselves home at the school nurse's discretion and with verbal parent permission.
 Please make sure that we are able to reach you.
 Alternate contacts who you authorize to pick up your child in case of illness or injury cannot give permission for students to drive themselves home.

 Lack of contact information creates a situation whereby if students are too ill (or injured) to return to class, and we cannot reach anyone, we are forced to call paramedics (at the parent's expense).
 So, please remember to update those contact phone numbers (especially cell phone numbers) so that we can reach you.
 We appreciate your support with this.